 - who operates the pension you’re being enrolled into

 - how to opt out if you don’t want to join the scheme

-If you’re not already in a workplace pension, but you don’t meet all the criteria to be automatically enrolled, then your employer will tell you:
+If you don’t meet all the criteria to be automatically enrolled, then your employer will tell you:

 - that you have the right to join

 - whether or not your employer will make contributions to your pension.